 3. All NSW MDBA members must acquire all the requisite Planning Permits and Licenses to enable them to pursue their hobby of owning and breeding dogs in compliance with the MDBA Code of Ethics.

 4. All NSW MDBA members must register and microchip dogs over three months of age with the local council in which they reside.

 5. All NSW MDBA Dog owners must comply with the Prevention of Cruelty to Animals Act (1979)

-6. Under the Act, standards and guidelines for the care of breeding dogs the following Codes:
+6. Under the Act, breeders must comply with standards and guidelines for the care of breeding dogs with the following Codes: